Dissostichus: Biology

-Diet and ecological importance

 Both species occupy similar ecological niches.
 They are piscivorous at all life stages.
-Juveniles mostly prey on small notothenioids, krill, squid and pelagic fishes.
+Juveniles mostly prey on smaller notothenioids, krill, squid and pelagic fishes.
 Prey range increases with maturity.
 As adults, both species consume a variety of fishes, cephalopods and crustaceans.
 The Patagonian toothfish is opportunistic, and sometimes scavenges penguin and fish remains that sink from the epipelagic zone.
 The toothfishes may compete with Adélie penguins for prey such as silverfish and krill.

 Toothfish are important prey for large mammals.
 Patagonian toothfish predators include elephant seals, sperm whales, and killer whales.
 Antarctic toothfish predators include Weddell seals and whales, especially killer whales.
 Some data suggests that the overfishing of toothfish may stress whale populations.
 Hucke-Gaete et al. observed that when toothfish were removed from via longline capture, killer whales were more likely to prey on nearby sperm whales.

-Migration and reproductive cycle
+Life history

 Much remains unknown regarding the life cycles of both toothfish species, particularly the Antarctic toothfish.
 Much of the existing data has been collected by reports from commercial fishing vessels.
 Current research suggests that both the Patagonian and Antarctic toothfishes tend to form discontinuous populations, meaning that little gene flow exists between populations.

 Both species migrate during spawning season.
 However, the specific duration and distance of these migrations have not been fully characterized.
 Tag-and-release experiments on the Patagonian toothfish have indicated that most individuals migrate an average of 15 miles from their habitat, and that any migratory movement generally occurs after the fishes reach maturity.
 However, some anecdotal evidence demonstrates that the Patagonian toothfish may be capable of migrating between the northern and southern poles, likely by submerging beneath tropical and temperate waters.

+Both species are long-lived and relatively slow-growing.
+The Patagonian toothfish can live up to at least 50 years of age and the Antarctic toothfish can live to at least 35 years of age.
+Both species show the fastest growth in the first 10 years of life, and reach maximum body size around 20 years of age.
+The Patagonian toothfish grows at an average rate of 2 cm and 1 kg per year.